Yari-Carelli/Django-Blog/README.md

 - Code Institute, for providing the “I think therefore I blog” walkthrough project.
 - [Stackoverflow](https://stackoverflow.com), an immense source of solutions to every sort of issue, big or small, and answer to every kind of question, smart or trivial.
 - Posts' content was borrowed from the  following websites: [Blog about everything](https://blog-everything.com/), [AllBusiness](https://www.allbusiness.com/), [ArtLex](https://www.artlex.com/), [Nomadic Matt](https://www.nomadicmatt.com/).
-- This set of youtube videos was used to convert function-based views to class-based views as an exercise: (https://www.youtube.com/playlist?list=PLOLrQ9Pn6caxNb9eFZJ6LfY29nZkKmmXT)